Christina5P/Mindful-Rise/README.md

 # Features

 ## Home Page

+Homepage is the first impression and decides if you can catch the users interest.
+My Homepage includes halfcarousel with pictures for people who is interested to invest in yourself.
+Under  the pictures, I have a short resume of myself to get close to users and  build confiedence.
+I also put in a picture of myself to strengthen the connection between me and interested users.

 ## Blog Page
 In blog page, I would like to have a clean and calm style.
 You would be able to search for a blog by category.